 “It’s not what you look at that matters, it’s what you see.” - Thoreau

-Called the “American Serengeti” for its abundant and iconic wildlife, Yellowstone is a frequent destination for me.
-Of all the places I've visited in the Lower 48, to me Yellowstone most represents what American wilderness once was.
+Called the “American Serengeti” for its abundant and iconic wildlife, Yellowstone and the Tetons are frequent destinations for me.
+Of all the places I've visited in the Lower 48, to me this region most represents what American wilderness once was.
 It's here that I see abundant wildlife in its most natural state.

 Please click on an image to enlarge